Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 }

-Write the logic of the Lambda function
+Write the logic of the Lambda Function

-We will install two packages:
+We will install two Node.js packages for handling dates:

-yarn add date-fns date-fns-tz @vvo/tzdb
+yarn add dayjs @vvo/tzdb

 yarn add -D @types/aws-lambda